Bitter Lessons - 20/24

 Greg sensed Dennis was close to tears.
 He got up and joined him on the sofa, putting an arm around the sagged shoulders.
-"Well, he was wrong.
-Very wrong."
+"Well, he was wrong."

-"Rob hated gays," Dennis breathed harshly.
+"Rob hated gays," Dennis choked out.
 "Sometimes I hated him."

-Greg patted the boy´s shoulder.
+Greg pulled him closer.
 "I know that.
 Rob knew that."

 Dennis wiped over his face.
-"Yes.
+"Yeah.
 How did you know?"

-"I´m an expert in that matter," Greg joked dryly.
-"You have to tell Captain Brass the truth."
+"I'm an expert in that matter," Greg joked dryly.
+"You have to tell Captain Brass."

 "But he will tell my parents."

-"Dennis, you have to tell them the truth some day."
+"Dennis, you have to tell them someday."
 Oh, what right do I have to lecture him?
-Do I tell anybody about Gil and me?
+Did I tell anybody about Gil and me?

 "I know.
 But not today."